John McNally (gtr/voc) - Mike Pender (gtr/voc) Chris Curtis (drs/voc) - Tony Jackson (bass/voc)

 Audiences took to him immediately.
 He had a winning way and not one soul appeared to resent the change.
 They simply accepted this as another era in the history of the group.
 As he settled into the new line-up he augmented his guitar skills with the wizardry of the guitar synthesiser, enabling the sound to be filled out with strings and keyboards.
 In his spare time he built a professional recording studio in his new home (by this time he had relocated to Towcester in Northamptonshire) and it was a boon for the lads to nip in quickly and record tracks for television appearances as and when required.

 Spencer is never one to stand still.
 He is a ball of enthusiasm.
 And busy as The Searchers are he will still find time to run his studio, write songs and learn about every innovation in the world of electronics.
-Some people still think of him as the new boy.
-Until the end of 1998 he had been the new boy for about thirteen years.
-My how time does fly.

 Scott Ottaway was born in Aylesbury in 1972.
 Seeing great drummers like Roger Taylor and Phil Collins at Live Aid in 1985 showed him that drums was the way forward for him and his parents soon changed his lessons from guitar to drums.